BlackBear69420/recipe/README.md

 npm install

 ### 5. Add Your API Key
 To run the app successfully, you need to add your API key to the appropriate place in the code.
-Look for the file where the API requests are made (Home.js and Search.js) and replace the placeholder with your actual API key.
+Look for the file config.js and replace the existing API_KEY  with your API key.

 ### 6. Run the App
 Now, you can run the app on your preferred emulator or physical device: